2 Markov Decision Processes

 )

-Once we’ve chosen a policy, we can sample trajectories by repeatedly choosing actions according to the policy, transitioning according to the state transitions, and observing the rewards.
+Definition 2.7 (Trajectory distribution) Once we’ve chosen a policy, we can sample trajectories by repeatedly choosing actions according to the policy and observing the rewards and updated states returned by the environment.
 This generative process induces a distribution \(\rho^{\pi}\) over trajectories.
-(We assume that \(\mu\) and \(P\) are clear from context.)
+(We assume that \(P_0\) and \(P\) are clear from context.)

 graph LR